 Make provisions for emergencies like a hitch in your supply chains and explore alternative financing sources to cover any unexpected costs.
 The U.S. Small Business Association (SBA) makes financial resources available to small contractors for loans.
 Other financial aid sources are private lenders, bank loans, and stimulus programs run by the government.

 It would be wise to hold off on any procurements that are not absolute necessities until there is a significant boost in the economy.
-Cash reserves will help cover any additional costs occasioned by social-distancing measures and hiked the available materials’ cost.
+Cash reserves will help cover any additional costs occasioned by social-distancing measures and hike the available materials’ cost.

 Waste is a characteristic feature of construction project sites.
 A lot of the construction waste that contractors end up having to dispose of could have helped increase their profit margins and save costs.